LiorSinai/liorsinai.github.io/_posts/2020-12-15-julia-review.md

 #### Performance philosophy

-Julia's design philosophy tends to err on the side of performance, whereas Python errs on flexibility.
+Julia tends to err on the side of performance, whereas Python errs on the side of flexibility.
 An example is with integer overflow.
 By default Julia does not check for integer overflow because this slows down the code.
 So `3^40` will result in a negative number.
 Python has automatic overflow checking, so `3**40` gives the correct answer.
-But if you really need to do overflow checking, such as with Cryptography, than you can use the `big()` function e.g. `big(3)^40` will give the correct answer.
+But if you really need to do overflow checking, such as with Cryptography, then you can use the `big()` function e.g. `big(3)^40` will give the correct answer.

 ## Neutral issues about Julia <a id="Neutral issues about Julia"></a>

-Before I go on to the negatives, there are a whole bunch of issues I don't feel strongly about either way.
+Before I go on to the negatives, there are few issues I don't feel strongly about either way.
 - Julia use one-based indexing.
 So does Matlab.
 Meanwhile C, C++ and Python use zero-based indexing.
 It's a choice.
 Either way I get off-by-one errors.
 But really, if you really want me to go with a preference, I prefer one-based indexing.
 - Functional vs object-orientated programming (OOP).
 Whole books have been written on the merits and cons of both.